openjdk/amber-docs/site/guides/lvti-style-guide.md

 If `var` is used, however, the concrete type is inferred instead of the interface:

-    // Inferred type of list is ArrayList<String>. var list = new ArrayList<String>();
+    // Inferred type of list is ArrayList<String>
+    var list = new ArrayList<String>();

 It must be reiterated here that `var` can *only* be used for local